ProjectHydroTech/Zybo-Z7/README.md

 (Try at your own risk) If you already have other versions of Vivado/Vitis IDE downloaded on your computer and do not wish to uninstall those, please take note to install the same version for both Vitis IDE and Vivado.
 However, if you wish to follow step by step of this walkthrough, uninstalling those version through either the control panel or the uninstall.exe for Xilinx first would be advised.

 However, if you wish to follow step by step of this walkthrough, uninstalling those version through either the control panel or the uninstall.exe for Xilinx first would be advised.

+Note that the required hard disk space is 100 GB, although the actual disk space taken for Vitis IDE and Vivado is only 30-40 GB.

 ![zybo-1](https://user-images.githubusercontent.com/92703672/152474145-e952bbc7-79f2-438c-bbbd-bf88e2810784.png)